Best E-Bikes for Heavy Riders: What to Look for at 250 lbs and Above

 Frame types for larger riders

 Step-through frames make mounting and dismounting easier, which matters more at higher body weights.
 The trade-off is slightly less frame rigidity compared to step-over designs.
+If you have any knee or hip issues, step-through is strongly recommended.

-Range expectations
+Range expectations at higher weights

 A note on warranty